dannyli/dannyli.github.io/_pages/about.md

 News and Updates
 ------
+- *August 19, 2023*: A new journal article titled "Model optimization of a high-power commercial PEMFC system via an improved grey wolf optimization method," has been published in [Fuel, Volume 357, Part A, Article Number 129589](http://doi.org/10.1016/j.fuel.2023.129589).
 - *August 19, 2023*: A new journal article titled "Ensemble nonlinear model predictive control for residential solar battery energy management," has been published in [IEEE Transactions on Control Systems Technology, volume 31, issue 5, pages 2188-2200](http://doi.org/10.1109/TCST.2023.3291540).
 - *August 10, 2023*: A new journal article titled "Nonlinear inversion-based output tracking control for battery fast charging," has been accepted for publication in IEEE Transactions on Control Systems Technology.
 - *July 10--14, 2023*: I attended [IFAC World Congress 2023 in Yokohama, Japan](https://www.ifac2023.org/).
 We successfully organized an invited open track and presented two papers.